itsnotajulius/NodeJS/NodeNotes.md

 To be loaded by the Node.js require() function, a module must be one of the following:

-    * A folder with a package.json file containing a "main" field.
+- A folder with a package.json file containing a "main" field.
-    * A JavaScript file.
+- A JavaScript file.

-**Note:** Since modules are not required to have a `package.json` file, not all modules are packages.
-Only modules that have a `package.json` file are also packages.
+**Note:** <span color:>Modules</span> don't need `package.json` file, not all modules are packages, only those with `package.json` file are.

 In the context of a Node program, the module is also the thing that was loaded from a file.
 For example, in the following program: